 Natural Options for Babies

-A good natural sedative for babies is chamomile tea with fennel, which in addition to calming, promote sleep and helps to fight the gases that cause cramps especially in the first months of the child's life.
+A good natural sedative for babies is chamomile tea with fennel, which in addition to calming, promote sleep and can help to fight the gases that cause cramps especially in the first months of the child's life.

 There is a food supplement called funchicory that contains these medicinal plants and can be used as a natural tranquilizer for infants and newborns, but although it can be bought without a prescription, it should only be used with the knowledge of your child's pediatrician.